obatsakh/obatsakh/README.md

 - 👋 Hi, I’m Obay
 - 👀 I’m interested in Art and culture
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics @lewagon
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me ...